BOC (company): History

 Brin's Oxygen Company was formed in 1886, by two French brothers, Arthur and Léon Brin.
 In the early years, the company manufactured oxygen using a high-temperature barium oxide process, known as the Brin process, developed from the work of French scientist Jean-Baptiste Boussingault.
 The main application for gaseous oxygen at that time was in connection with the generation of limelight, used in magic lanterns and theatre lighting.
+BOC was the first company to produce oxygen on a commercial scale, and initially found it difficult to find customers outside of the limelight lighting sector.

-A major new market emerged around 1903, with the development of the oxyacetylene welding process.
-Around the same time, new cryogenic air separation processes had been devised independently in Britain, the United States and Germany.
-The German engineer and founder of the Linde Group, Carl von Linde, won the patent for the process.
+Around 1903, a major new market emerged via the development of the oxyacetylene welding process.
+Around the same time, new cryogenic air separation processes had been devised independently in the UK, the United States and Germany.
+The German engineer and founder of the Linde Group, Carl von Linde, was awarded the patent for the process.
 The Brin brothers negotiated an agreement to use the Linde patents.
 In exchange, von Linde was given a stake and a board position in Brin's Oxygen Company, which he held until 1914.
 The new process replaced the inefficient barium oxide process, paving the way for larger-scale and more efficient production.

 In 1906, the Brin brothers renamed the company the British Oxygen Company (BOC).
 During the First World War, the business increased significantly as the mass production of needed war machinery—ships, tanks and trucks—involved either metal cutting or welding.
-In the post-war period, it grew by acquisitions, which included Sparklets Ltd, Allen-Liversidge Ltd and the Quasi-Arc Company.
+It was amid this conflict that a gentleman's agreement was struck between BOC and the French industrial gas producer Air Liquide, under which both companies agreed to stay out of the home markets of one another; this arrangement effectively remained in place until the 1960s.

-During the Second World War, the gases for munitions and for medical needs were provided by BOC.
-As in the First World War, the business grew.
-After the war, BOC formed subsidiaries in over twenty countries.
-In the 1950s, due to the increased demand for automobiles, improved methods of manufacturing steel were invented which required "tonnage" oxygen.
-This meant a further increase in business for BOC.
+At the end of the First World War, BOC did not produce any acetylene; during the interwar period, the firm chose to enter this market via cooperation with Allen-Liversidge Ltd, which it opted to acquire outright in 1930.
+During this ear, BOC completed several other acquisitions, including of Sparklets Ltd and the Quasi-Arc Company.
+During the early 1930s, a potential domestic competitor in the form of Oxygen Industries Ltd had secured the rights to new liquid oxygen production techniques; BOC's response was to initially file a law suit and then complete a take over of the firm in 1933.
+Around this time, BOC was highly profitable and demonstrated a preference for purchasing access to new technologies developed in nations such as France and Germany in place of internal development efforts; it also made limited diversification efforts into raw materials for its core products, such as calcium carbide extraction activities in Norway (used to produce acetylene).